rolling-scopes-school/tasks/angular/README-ENG.md

 # RS School.
 Angular course
-- $ All students who accomplished stage#2 may enroll:
+- All students who accomplished stage#2 may enroll in the course
 - Topics:
     - TypeScript
     - Components